plone/volto/docs/source/configuration/settings-reference.md

 ```

 errorHandlers
-    A list of unhandled error handlers.
+    A list of error handlers that will be called when there is an unhandled exception.
 Each error handler is a function that
     receives a single argument, the `error` object.

 ## Views settings